Rubusch/docker__vivado/README.md

 !!! **Prepare Xilinx login credentials, append the following variables** !!!

-Provide Xilinx Vivado installer and credentials.
+Provide Xilinx Vivado installer and credentials, as UID and GID (note, if UID and GID is already set in your environment, skip the following).
 Download the installer from the official page.

 ```
 $ mkdir ./download